-This recycling certification program is intended for municipal, county or government employees who have significant experience in the fields of recycling and/or solid waste or who have completed another professional certification program, such as those offered for health officers or public works managers.
-The topics and schedule have been designed to present key information that individuals familiar with recycling and solid waste programs in New Jersey will need to know to fulfill the duties of a CRP.
+This recycling certification program is intended for municipal, county or private sector employees who have significant experience in the fields of recycling and/or solid waste or those who have completed another professional certification program, such as those offered for health officers, public works managers or business administrators.
+The topics and schedule have been designed to present key information that individuals will need to know to fulfill the duties of a CRP.
 The agenda for the Alternate Series is as follows:

 (PM) NJDEP Regulations/Facts/Figures

 Day 2: (AM) Effective Communication/Promotion and Using Reporting Data

 Day 3: Recycling Economics, Markets and Marketing